Please ensure Javascript is enabled for purposes of website accessibility

 Thank You

-Our heartfelt thanks to the Lindy Green Family Foundation, the inaugural supporter of this initiative, TD Bank Group (TD), Element Event Solutions, Clearview Foundation and all our individual supporters.
+The support for the Art Encounters Access & Outreach program is led by The Lindy Green Family Foundation, the inaugural supporter of this initiative, and TD Ready Commitment, Element Event Solutions, The Clearview Foundation, Guardian Partners Inc. and individual donors.

 Funders & Sponsors